Unit 1: The Old Regime. The Bourbons in Spain in the 18th century

 The war continued without a clear winner until 1711 when Archduke Charles inherited the crown of the Holy Roman Empire, and this fact puts his allies on guard: if in addition to this crown, Charles gets the throne of Spain, it will be also a threat to the European balance.
 At that time, England and the Netherlands decide to seek a negotiated solution.

-(Sardinia, Milan, Naples and the Spanish Netherlands were to Austria and Menorca and Gibraltar to English hands.
+In 1713 the Treaty of Utrecht was signed and in 1714, that of Rasttat.
+By these treaties, Felipe de Anjou was allowed to reign in Spain (with the name of Felipe V), but the price was very expensive: Spain lost all its possessions in Europe (Sardinia, Milan, Naples and the Spanish Netherlands were to Austria and Menorca and Gibraltar to English hands.
 In addition, England got very good commercial agreements: The Permit Ship (Navío de Permiso), which was a 500-ton ship that could go once a year to sell products in the Spanish colonies of America, and the Asitento de Negros, whereby England could sell African slaves in the Spanish colonies.

 Within Spain, the new King Felipe V considered that the Crown of Aragon had committed treason by allying itself with Archduke Charles and applied an iron centralist policy with the promulgation of the Nueva Planta Decrees.
 Felipe V is the absolute king of Spain.